 Key recommendations:

-- The Berlin Wall Memorial: Explore a preserved section of the wall and learn about the lives impacted by its existence.
+The Berlin Wall Memorial: Enjoy a preserved part of the wall and hear how its existence affected lives.

-- The Checkpoint Charlie Museum: Gain a deeper understanding of the impact the wall had on individual lives.
+The Checkpoint Charlie Museum: Have a better insight into the effect it had on people’s lives.